Viibrant/refusal-compliance-taxonomy/docs/METHODOLOGY.md

 ## 6) Safety & redaction (minimum policy)

+Even if a dataset passes the gates, you need to strip or mask anything that would make redistribution unsafe.

 - **No actionable methods** for weapons/biothreats/cyber-intrusion/illegal drug synthesis.
 Keep contexts or **transform-only** tasks.
 - **Self-harm**: allow empathetic refusals; remove methods or replace with `[REDACTED_STEP]`.
 - **Sexual content**: exclude explicit porn; keep only metadata or PG-13 paraphrases for policy classification.
 - **PII**: mask with typed placeholders (`<PERSON>`, `<EMAIL>`, `<ADDRESS>`, `<PHONE>`).
 Never republish raw PII in cards/examples.

 ## 7) Repo hygiene, governance & naming

+Keep the repo tidy and predictable: cards, templates, and names should follow strict conventions.

 - **Where things go**